 Arkwright patented the device in 1769 but the patent was later disputed and withdrawn.
 Arkwright moved to Derbyshire to use his device in a mill at Cromford that had good water supply and was isolated so less likely to be hit by Luddites.
 Later Arkwright had mills all over Britain and died a wealthy man after being knighted and made High Sheriff of Derbyshire.

-The Harris Museum in conjunction with the National Portrait Gallery has recently acquired a significant artwork of Richard Arkwright that is expected to be put on display in 2009 and to alternate between the two galleries.
+The Harris Museum in conjunction with the National Portrait Gallery acquired a significant artwork of Richard Arkwright in 2009 and it will alternate between the two galleries.

-Reference: The following information from the Harris Museum website:
+Reference: The following information of the painting from the Harris Museum website:

 Sir Richard Arkwright (1732-1792)